-- It’s named after the Roman god of war.
+It’s named after the Roman god of war.

 The planet is red because of a mineral called iron oxide that’s very common on its surface.

 It’s rocky with craters and mountains.
 Not a gas giant like Jupiter or Saturn.
 Its landscape includes some of the tallest volcanoes that we know about in the solar system.
 One’s 21km high and 600km in diameter.

 An interesting fact is that even though Earth is much bigger that Mars, they both have approximately the same amount of landmass!
 That’s because most of Earth is covered in water.
 There’s therefore plenty of land to explore on Mars.

 It’s composed primarily of carbon dioxide.

 The Martian gravity is only a third that of the Earth’s.

 Mars has the largest dust storms in the solar system.

 The seasons are more extreme too because Mars’s orbit is in an elliptical shape.
 That means when it gets cold it gets really cold – even the hottest summer’s day would be not much above freezing.
 Not exactly beach weather!

 Each day themselves are about the same as on Earth – 24 hours and then an extra 9 minutes.

 Sometime is the next 2 to 4 million years Phobos is expected to be torn apart by gravity – leaving a ring of dust and debris around the planet.